 - Cardamom for flavor and aroma

-How to make Uniappam?
+How to make Unniappam?

 Useful Tips to Make Unniappam:

-- Use very little water while mixing the batter and making the jaggery solution so you get a thick batter.
+- Use very little water while mixing the batter and making the jaggery solution, so you get a thick batter.

 - Cool the jaggery solution before mixing it into the batter.